sanmue/arch-linux-installation-guide/README.md

 - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs>

-Skip this step
-- if you no not use enryption or
-- do not want to use a keyfile (e.g. when using systemd-boot in this guide)
+**Skip this step if you no not use enryption or do not want to use a keyfile (e.g. when using systemd-boot in this guide).**

 - Include the key in mkinitcpio's FILES array:
   - `vim /etc/mkinitcpio.conf`